 - Add curry powder, ginger and garlic and cook until fragrant, about 2-3 minutes.
 Stir constantly

 - Add chicken pieces and cook until browned

-- Reduce heat to low, add yogurt, tomato paste, cream and water and simmer covered for 30 minutes.
+- Reduce heat to low, add yogurt, tomato paste, cream, water and salt, and simmer covered for 30 minutes.
 Stir occasionally